fjp321/sassy/README.md

 - [ ] Add gui set up
 - [ ] Update gui.sh to use dotfiles
 - [ ] Create fork that works for arm processors (raspberry pis)

+Credits to https://github.com/b4skyx, I was heavily inspired by their dotfiles.